linq2js/rxblox/README.md

 - `packages/rxblox` - The main library package (publishable to NPM)
 - `packages/rxblox-demo` - Demo application using the library
+- `packages/rxblox-benchmark` - Performance benchmarks comparing rxblox with other libraries

 ## Getting Started